Avengers: Endgame World Premiere: See the Stars Arrive

 VALERIE MACON/AFP/Getty Images

-Captain America serves up a serious cool factor on the red carpet.

-The Scarlet Witch goes glam for the Avengers: End Game premiere.
+The Scarlet Witch goes glam for the Avengers: Endgame premiere.

 Jon Kopaloff/Getty Images